sob-ANN/Projects/README.md

-# Deep-Learning-APL745-
+# Projects
-Machine Learning/Deep Learning Projects done during the course "Deep Learning for Mechanics"-APL745, taught in the Spring '23 semester at IIT, Delhi.
+Data Science/Machine Learning/Deep Learning Projects:

 ## [Non-Linear Regression](https://github.com/sob-ANN/Deep-Learning-APL745-/blob/main/Non-Linear%20Regression.ipynb)
 Polynomial Regression applied to solve a simple problem of projectile motion.
 Use of Batch/Mini-batch/Stocastic Gradient Descent from scratch and plotting Number of Epochs vs Cost Function plots.
 Also, using a variable learning rate optimized by Line Search Algorithm